Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Experiments Analysis

 \subsection{Experimental Details}

-\textbf{Datasets. } We comprehensively compare our methods and the state-of-the-art approaches on the following 5 real-world datasets (4 industrial datasets and 1 non-industrial dataset).
-The comprehensive evaluation on the MVTec AD dataset is reported in Sec \ref{EXP:MVTec}, while the other 4 datasets are evaluated in Sec \ref{EXP:Others}.
+\tb{Datasets.} We comprehensively compare our methods and the state-of-the-art approaches on the following six real-world datasets (five industrial datasets and one non-industrial dataset).
+The comprehensive evaluation of the MVTec AD \cite{MVTEC} dataset is reported in \cref{EXP:MVTec}, while the other five datasets are evaluated in \cref{EXP:Others}.

-\textbf{MVTec Anomaly Detection} (MVTec AD) benchmark \cite{MVTEC} consists of 15 categories with a total of 5354 high-resolution images, of which 3629 anomaly-free images are used for training and the rest 1725 images, including normal and anomalous ones for testing.
-Each category owns 60 to 390 nominal-only training images, and both image- and pixel-level annotations are provided in its test set.
-As a real-world industrial dataset, most of our experiments are conducted on MVTec AD to evaluate industrial anomaly detection and localization performance.
+\tb{MVTec Anomaly Detection} (MVTec AD) benchmark \cite{MVTEC} consists of 15 categories with a total of 5354 high-resolution images, of which 3629 anomaly-free images are used for training and the rest 1725 images, including normal and anomalous ones for testing.
+Each category owns 60 to 390 anomaly-free training images.
+Both image- and pixel-level annotations are provided in its test set.
+As a real-world industrial dataset, most of our experiments are conducted on the MVTec AD to evaluate industrial anomaly detection and localization performance.

+\tb{Visual Anomaly} (VisA) dataset \cite{VisA} consists of 10821 high-resolution color images, including 9621 normal and 1200 anomalous samples.
+It provides image- and pixel-level labels, covering 12 objects in 3 domains, making it the largest and most challenging public dataset for anomaly classification and segmentation.
+In addition to the standard 1-class training setup, the VisA \cite{VisA} dataset also supports 2-class training setups with 5/10/high-shot.

-\textbf{Magnetic Tile Defects} (MTD) dataset \cite{MTD}, a specialized real-world industrial dataset for the detection of magnetic tile defects.
-MTD contains 952 defect-free images, the rest 395 defective magnetic tile images with various illumination levels split into $5$ defect types.
-Following the setting reported in \cite{DifferNet}, we select 80\% nominal magnetic tile images as nominal-only training data, the rest 20\% images for the test.
-The experiments performed on MTD can demonstrate the models' capability of detecting anomalies in various illuminative environments.
+\tb{Magnetic Tile Defects} (MTD) dataset \cite{MTD}, a specialized real-world industrial dataset for the detection of magnetic tile defects.
+MTD contains 952 defect-free images, while the rest 395 defective magnetic tile images with various illumination levels split into $5$ defect types.
+Following the setting reported in \cite{DifferNet}, we select 80\% normal magnetic tile images as anomaly-free training data, the rest 20\% images for the test.
+The experiments performed on the MTD can demonstrate the models' capability of detecting anomalies in various illuminative environments.